-Judged outstanding in all areas by Ofsted in September 2021, the College now has almost 4,000 students enrolled on over 40 Level 3 courses.
-The College community continues to grow and a record number of applications were received for September 2023.
+Judged outstanding in all areas by Ofsted in September 2021, the College now has just over 4,000 students enrolled on over 40 Level 3 courses.
+The College community continues to grow and a record number of applications were received for September 2025.

 In recent years, academic outcomes have been well above the national average both in attainment and progress.
 Alps value added measures put the College in the top 10% of providers nationally both at A level and for vocational courses.

 As well as the pursuit of academic excellence, the College is renowned for its commitment to providing the highest possible standard of pastoral care.
-A team of highly experienced tutors provide group/one-to-one support and students also have access to a first-rate onsite counselling service.
+We provide group/one-to-one support and students also have access to a first-rate onsite counselling service.
 The College benefits from excellent facilities and educational resources and works closely with seventeen partner secondary schools to ensure students enjoy a smooth transition to post-16 education.

 Siobhan House Subject Tutor BusinessI have previously worked in St Paul's Catholic College which is a secondary and sixth form college.
 Prior to that I worked in industry predominantly in a global IT distribution company.
 "I most enjoy working with motivated students who choose a large college and are eager to excel, while also having the time to refine my teaching methods." |